Conventional Wisdom: What It Means And When To Use It

 Perhaps you feel an old idea has been passed over without proper consideration.
 You can read what experts say about it and think about why the public has dismissed the idea to come to your own conclusion.

 Sometimes, though, irrational thinking disguises itself as innovating or reconsidering old ideas.
 You may think you're onto a magnificent truth that no one else understands.
-The truth is that could happen.
-However, more likely, you simply aren't approaching the subject logically.
+However, it could be that you’re not approaching the situation entirely logically.

 Illogical thinking can happen when you're desperate for a better solution than conventional wisdom offers you.
 It can also happen when your emotions are extreme.
 Or, you may have a mental condition that keeps you from thinking clearly.